Transportation Engineer Trainee (Engineering)

 4. Possession of a Level III Survey Technician Certification from the National Society of Professional Surveyors may be substituted for the General Experience requirement.

-In addition to a Bachelor of Science degree in Engineering from an accredited institution, we seek strong work ethic, interest to work in the transportation engineering field, pavement related coursework in areas such as pavement design, pavement management or pavement materials, highly successful grade average in relevant engineering courses, excellent oral and written communication skills.
+In addition to a Bachelor of Science degree in Engineering from an accredited institution, we seek strong work ethic, interest to work in the transportation engineering field, geotechncial related coursework in areas such as Soil Mechanics and Foundation Design, highly successful grade average in relevant engineering courses, excellent oral and written communication skills.
 Professional ambition demonstrated by taking the Fundamentals of Engineering (FE) exam and a future goal to pursue professional licensure is a plus.
 Relevant information such as possession of any licensure, any engineering specialization in college, or relevant internships must be included in the application package.

 Incumbents in this class may be exposed to some risk of injury or physical harm from highway, construction site, or on-site environments and a moderate degree of discomfort from year round weather conditions.